akansh30/GEN_AI_SHL_TASK/README.md

 # SHL Gen AI Assessment Recommender

-An intelligent recommendation system for SHL that takes a natural language job description or query and returns the most relevant SHL assessments using LLM-powered parsing, semantic search and post-filtering logic.
+An intelligent recommendation system that takes a natural language job description or query and returns the most relevant SHL assessments using LLM-powered parsing, semantic search, and post-filtering logic.

 ---
 ## 🚀 Features